surge-synthesizer/surge-synthesizer.github.io/nightlychangelog.md

   * Add "Clear Midi Settings" function
   * Fix a VSTGUI Routing Bar Aliasing problem on Windows
   * Implement "elastic" mode - move a slider with Alt+mouse and it will snap back to starting point on release
+  * LFO Amplitude properly quantizes with Control
+  * Selected modulator per scene is preserved as scenes switch
+  * Version string in About screen can be copied to system clipboard
+  * You can drag a wav, wt, scl, kbm or fxp file onto any part of Surge and have it react properly.

 * Plugins
   * VST2 and VST3 advertise param name changes to the host